NomanRamzan/portfolio-website/README.md

 ### To get a local copy up and running follow these simple example steps.

+- steps to clone and run this project locally in your computer follow these commands

+- git clone URL
+- cd project_name

 ### Prerequisites

 - clone project from repo